espanso/website/docs/matches/forms.md

 Input fields are 100 pixels wide, but if their line contains no other text they expand to fit the width of the longest line of text plus input-boxes, in the form layout.

+Espanso versions from 2.2.2 add two [configuration options](../../configuration/options.md), `max_form_width:` and `max_form_height:` to constrain the width of forms which would stretch across the screen because of the text they contain.
+Long text is wrapped, or ends with an ellipsis.

 ## Using Forms with Script and Shell extensions

 The syntax proposed above works for most cases, but you might want to take it a step further